My areas of specialization include:

 - Anxiety and Depression Counselling

-I have been a Professional Registered Psychiatric Nurse and Midwife for over 25 years, studied Honours in Psychology and currently Masters in Infant Mental Health.
+I have been a Professional Registered Psychiatric Nurse and Midwife for over 20 years, studied Honours in Psychology (UWC) and Masters in Infant Mental Health (Stellenbosch) and managed a Primary Health Care and Baby Clinic.

 Living with ADHD in the family has allowed me tremendous respect for those children and adults with ADHD who may struggle with daily routines and social interaction but who have tremendous creative capacity.
 Through this I am aware of how each person in a family (infants and children included) impact the functioning of a family as a whole in profound ways.

-My own therapy has allowed me the opportunity to find, to see and often, but not always – to understand my life better – greatly improving the richness of my life experiences.
+My own therapy has allowed me the opportunity to find, to see and to understand my relationships better – greatly improving the richness of my life experiences.
 Through understanding my own journey, I believe I have greater ability to walk with others in theirs.
 The journey is lifelong.

 Most of the people I see in my Counselling Practice arrive when they are struggling to see a way out of the situation that keeps them from feeling good about themselves and their lives.